 These monuments were erected over a century ago by Civil War veterans groups to commemorate the sacrifices of their comrades-in-arms.
 The bill aims to ensure that these Civil War monuments remain where they were originally placed, allowing them to continue to honor the memory of Civil War veterans, rather than be sold off for profit.

-In addition, the Senate passed a bill (S.1728), also sponsored by Senator Larkin, which would create the crime of “Cemetery Desecration of a Veteran,” a Class E felony.
+In addition, the Senate passed a bill (S.1728) which would create the crime of “Cemetery Desecration of a Veteran,” a Class E felony.
 Currently, there is no law that specifically protects veteran grave sites.
 The bill also provides that a person convicted of desecrating a veteran’s cemetery can be sentenced to community service at desecrated cemeteries as a condition for probation or conditional release.

 The bills were sent to the Assembly.